antoniofull/antoniofullone.com/src/_posts/2018-02-18-kitesurfing-lessons/index.md

 image: 'https://www.antoniofullone.com/images/posts/kitesurfing.jpg'
 imageDesc: 'Kitesurfing in Canary Islands'
 description: 'I am learning Kitesurfing and Surfing'
+introduction: 'Learning kitesurf and surf in the Canary Islands.
+I started my weekly lessons to learn how to ride the ocean and is pretty cool'
 ---

 Last week I started my **kitesurf lessons** here in **Canary Islands**.
 I have a very funny and nice instructor.
 He is Austrian and soo german in his teaching :smile: